The Valuentum Learning Center

 In my role as Director of Global Equity and Credit Research (Training and Methodology) at Morningstar, one of the largest independent research companies in the world, I dedicated my time to training and mentoring stock and credit analysts on the intricacies of discounted cash-flow and competitive-advantage analysis.
 Many of these colleagues are now the heads of department at the company.
 At Morningstar, I truly learned to “live” valuation and competitive analysis in ways others may never come to know.

 In early 2011, I realized what my experience at Driehaus and Morningstar may have been all about, my life’s calling: Valuentum Securities.
 It dawned on me that very few investors have ever had the opportunity to use technical and momentum indicators in a money-management setting and also build an extensive discounted cash-flow valuation infrastructure and methodology for one of the largest independent research firms in the world.
-Though I didn't know what to expect, I knew what I had to do: share with others the tremendous benefits of Valuentum investing – the combination of two investment frameworks seemingly in complete opposition: value and momentum (but also everything in between).
+Though I didn't know what to expect, I knew what I had to do: share with others the tremendous benefits of Valuentum investing – the combination of two investment frameworks seemingly in complete opposition within stocks: value and momentum (but also everything in between).
+Most academic research views value and momentum generally in a portfolio setting, but not within the same stock like we do.
 I am honored to introduce you to the Valuentum Style of Investing.

-Though part of the mission at Valuentum is to help readers better understand the movement of security prices via Valuentum Buying Index ratings, please don't forget about the many other features of our website, not the least of which is the Dividend Cushion ratio and our forward-looking dividend analysis.
+Though part of the mission at Valuentum is to help readers better understand the movement of security prices via Valuentum Buying Index ratings, please don't forget about the many other features of our website, not the least of which is the Dividend Cushion ratio and our forward-looking dividend analysis as well as fair value estimates/ranges and the Economic Castle rating (which can accompany economic moat assessments).
 We think we created one of the most helpful tools with respect to forward-looking dividend analysis in the Dividend Cushion ratio, one that combines an evaluation of both the balance sheet and cash flow statement into one meaningful number.
 Most importantly, please enjoy what we have to offer at Valuentum.
 Whether it's our valuation work and the fair value estimates or the Dividend Cushion ratios or something else you like the most about our work, I'm glad you are here!

 Brian Nelson, CFA